Application and Admission

 Students who want St Andrews to be their home school should visit their Joint Degree site.

-Watch our virtual information session and panel about the St Andrews William & Mary Joint Degree Programme.
-Hear from an Undergraduate Admission dean, the director of the Joint Degree Programme, as well as students and peer advisors within the program by viewing a recording of the August 24 session.
+Attend our virtual information session and panel about the St Andrews William & Mary Joint Degree Programme.
+Hear from an Undergraduate Admission dean, the director of the Joint Degree Programme, as well as students and peer advisors within the program.